Rio6/Istrolid-js-ai/readme.md

 1. Get Istrolid on Steam
 2. Go to you steam folder, and go to `steamapps/common/istrolid/resources`
 3. Extract app.asar to a folder app.
 I recommend using [this](https://github.com/electron/asar)
-4. put `r26Ai.js` inside `js` folder
+4. Put `r26Ai.js` inside `js` folder
 5. Create another javascript file in the folder
-6. Reference both files in `game.html`
+6. Reference both files in `game.html` ie. `<script src="js/r26Ai.js"><script>`
 7. Write your AI in the second file!
 ### Use a loader
 A mod loader keeps your api up to date.
 You might not want that, though.
-Because updating breaks ai a lot.
+Updates can break your ai.

-Replace r26Ai.js with a mod loader, and it loads the newest commit from github.
+Install the mod loader script using the same way as [Installing on steam version](#installing-on-steam-version)

 A simple mod loader:
 ```javascript